inorbit-ai/inorbit-robot-connectors/README.md

 Check the [README](otto_connector/README.md) for more details on requirements and how to set it up.

+### Mobile Industrial Robots (MiR)

+The [InOrbit](https://inorbit.ai/) Robot Connector for [Mobile Industrial Robots](https://directory.inorbit.ai/connect/Mobile-Industrial-Robots-A/S) AMRs.

+It is a single robot connector, meaning one instance of it per robot in the fleet must be deployed, allowing for grater resiliency and robustness of the fleet integration.
+The connector makes use of the MiR REST and WebSocket APIs on each robot to make possible the integration and enable interoperability.

+Take a look at its [README](mir_connector/README.md) for more details.

 ## Development

 See [CONTRIBUTING.md](CONTRIBUTING.md) for information related to developing the code.